accomdemy/Learn/blog/21-07-2022-Introduction-to-docusaurus.md

 tags: [Weekly call, Community]
 ---

-# Hi, Everyone - We are documenting the community 🎉
+# Hi, Everyone - We are documenting the community 🎉 - This is a change

 Accomdemy.org is an open source non-profit co-learning community.
 We are a group of tech enthusiasts have the same vision of using technology to make self-learning fun and not lonely.